-Churchill's picturesque location offer an alternative to the hustle and bustle of city life, yet the Hall is just a few minutes walk from other residences on the Stoke Bishop campus.
+Churchill's picturesque location offers an alternative to the hustle and bustle of city life, yet the Hall is just a few minutes walk from other residences on the Stoke Bishop campus.
 Residents are encouraged to explore the grounds, arboreatum and botanic garden and can make use of their own small allotment.

 Inside the Hall the library provides a spacious quiet study area, which is well used - particularly in exam time.
 The Reynold's Room is open 24 hours a day and has computers and a printer for residents use, with Wifi avilable throughout the Hall.

-Away from your studies, the large Junior Common Room is a social space for residents and a venue for events hosted by the JCR Committed and other university groups: from first-aid training to dance classes and fashion shows.
+Away from your studies, the large Junior Common Room is a social space for residents and a venue for events hosted by the JCR Committee and other university groups: from first-aid training to dance classes and fashion shows.